ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 1. Bootloader: upgradable, with several versions stored on the device.
 1. Application: upgradable, with several versions stored on the device.

 Fault tolerance ultimately rests on the sanity of the first-stage bootloader.
-This bootloader is usually kept minimal to ensure dependable operation.<!--So what does Mbed OS do?
-Also, "minimal" is vague.
-What does it actually mean - that its functionality is limited to starting the sequence?-->
+This bootloader is usually kept minimal to ensure dependable operation.

-The Mbed OS bootloader is a hybrid of the boot selector and a bootloader, but it fulfills the requirements of the boot selector: It is small enough to minimize the chance of bugs, but it is advanced enough to install new images.<!--Therefore, the Mbed Bootloader is intended to be a reference implementation for constructing a bootloader.--><!--Not relevant for the Mbed OS one, right???-->
+The Mbed OS bootloader is a hybrid of the boot selector and a bootloader, but it fulfills the requirements of the boot selector: It is small enough to minimize the chance of bugs, but it is advanced enough to install new images.

 #### Managed and unamanaged bootloader tool integration

-The Mbed tools (Mbed CLI, Online Compiler)<!--Please confirm the Online Compiler can do this--> can manage bootloaders where:
+The Mbed tools (Mbed CLI, Online Compiler) can manage bootloaders where:

 - The bootloader comes before the application in ROM.
 - The application starts immediately after the bootloader.